What is Unlimited Sum Insured in Health Insurance?

 Premium costs and predictability

-Difference between unlimited sum insured and unlimited restoration benefit
+What's the difference between unlimited sum insured and unlimited restoration benefit?

 How unlimited sum insured works